Aashay-chaudhari/UC/EDA.md

-# UC
-A repo for all programs I learnt at UC

 For this project, I have selected the dataset US births.
 This dataset can be found here: https://www.kaggle.com/datasets/des137/us-births-2018

 I have performed EDA on this dataset by first training the model using the optimum regressor from the sklearn library, and then analysed using SHAP values.